WildCodeSchool/2022_09_PHP_Lyon_Le_plateau/README.md

 define('APP_DB_HOST', 'your_db_host');          (most part of the time "localhost") define('APP_DB_NAME', 'your_db_name');          (may I suggest you to use "le_plateau" ?
 You would avoid many difficulites)
 ```
-4. Still in config/db.php, add the following line to ensure the the proper functioning of the Capcha in "A propos" page:
+4. Still in config/db.php, add the following line to ensure the proper functioning of the Capcha in "A propos" page:

 ```php